QuantEcon/lecture-source-py/source/rst/about_py.rst

 Its popularity in economics is also beginning to rise.

-This section briefly showcases some examples of Python for scientific programming
+This section briefly showcases some examples of Python for scientific programming.

-* All of these topics will be covered in detail later on
+* All of these topics will be covered in detail later on.

 Numerical Programming